LinkedDataFragments/Benchmark/README.md

 7. *streams*: sensor observation raw data in .csv formats, used to generate RDF streams；
 8. *EC-log*: logger file output;
 9. *citybench.properties*: configuration file loaded by CityBench.
+10. *querystreamer_query*: sample queries in SPARQL syntax to be handled by TPF Query Streamer;

 ##To run
 1. Download all resources and source code